pranavreddy23/autoware.privately-owned-vehicles/README.md

 DrivePilot will enable SAE Level 3 autonomy over the full range of highway driving speeds (0 - 70mph).
 The system will be constrained to single lane driving (no lane changes, exits, on-ramps, roadworks), and will be operable on roads with clearly visible lanes.
 If these road conditions (ODD) are violated, then the system will perform a Minimal Risk Manoeuvre for safe handover of control to the human driver.
 DrivePilot's sensing suite will comprise a pair of front-facing mid-range automotive cameras arranged as a stereo pair, a front-facing short range wide-angle automotive monocular camera, a front-facing long range narrow-angle automotive monocular camera, and a front-facing 4D Imaging Radar.

 ### DrivePilot Plus
-DrivePilot will enable SAE Level 3 autonomy over the full range of highway driving speeds (0 - 70mph), and will build on top of the functionality of DrivePilot to enable fully autonomous lane changes - exits, on/off ramps will be outside of the operational domain of the system.
+DrivePilot Plus will enable SAE Level 3 autonomy over the full range of highway driving speeds (0 - 70mph), and will build on top of the functionality of DrivePilot to enable fully autonomous lane changes - exits, on/off ramps will be outside of the operational domain of the system.
 To enable autonomous lane changes, DrivePilot Plus will utilise surround view automotive parking cameras, a mid-range rear facing automotive camera, and corner RADAR sensors.

 ### DrivePilot PRO
-DrivePilot PRO will enable SAE Level 3 autonomy over the full range of highway driving speeds (0 - 70mph) for an entire highway journey, including fully automous lane changes, exits, and on/off-ramps.
-To enable autonomous driving of an entire highway journey, DrivePilot PRO will include integration with 2D/ADAS maps to have more detailed road context and informaiton about highway road layouts.
+DrivePilot PRO will enable SAE Level 3 autonomy over the full range of highway driving speeds (0 - 70mph) for an entire highway journey, including fully automous lane changes, exits, and on/off-ramps - being able to traverse multiple distinct connected highways fully autonomously.
+To enable autonomous driving of an entire highway journey, DrivePilot PRO will be integrated with 2D/ADAS maps to have more detailed road context and orior informaiton about highway road layouts for navigational purposes.